Lieutenant-commander (Canada)

-In the Royal Canadian Navy, the rank of lieutenant-commander (LCdr) (capitaine de corvette or capc) is the naval rank equal to major in the army or air force and is the first rank of senior officer.
+In the Canadian Armed Forces (CAF), lieutenant-commander (LCdr) (capitaine de corvette or capc) is a rank for officers who wear navy uniform, equal to a major for officers who wear army or air force uniform.
+Most officers of this rank are under the command of the Royal Canadian Navy, but some are employed by other commands of the CAF.
+Lieutenant-commander is the lowest rank of the senior officer rank grouping.
 Lieutenant-commanders are senior to lieutenants (N) and to army and air force captains, and are junior to commanders and lieutenant colonels.

-Following Royal Navy practice, promotion to the rank of lieutenant-commander was previously automatic following accumulation of eight years' seniority as a lieutenant (N).
+Following Royal Navy practice, promotion to the rank of lieutenant-commander was previously automatic following the accumulation of eight years' seniority as a lieutenant (N).
 That practice changed in the mid-1990s, after which lieutenant-commander appointments were limited and subject to competition.

 Typical appointments for a lieutenant-commander include: